Weald to Waves Logo

 Mapping connectivity for species and habitats across Sussex, so we can start to answer the complex question, what is a wildlife corridor?

-Habitat connectivity refers to how easily species can move through the landscape to access the habitats they need for feeding, breeding and shelter.
-When habitats become fragmented, the ability of wildlife to move and disperse is reduced.
-This can lead to isolated populations, declining biodiversity and reduced ecosystem resilience.
-By improving habitat connectivity, we can restore functional ecological networks, allowing species to move more freely, maintain healthy populations and adapt to environmental change.
+Habitat connectivity describes how easily species can travel between the places they need for feeding, breeding, and shelter.
+Fragmented landscapes result in isolated populations, declining biodiversity, and weaker ecosystem resilience.
+Through improved connectivity, we can restore functional ecological networks, helping wildlife to move, thrive, and adapt to environmental change.

 From the Eyes of Wildlife